Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the formal stages of and approximate timeframe for investigations?

-The Competition Board will conduct a pre-investigation if it finds a notice or complaint to be serious.
+The Competition Board will conduct a pre-investigation if it finds a notice or complaint serious.
 At this preliminary stage, the undertakings concerned are not notified that they are under investigation, unless there is a ‘dawn raid’ (ie, an unannounced on-site inspection).